taehoryu/arepo-tutorial/docs/_sources/Session4.rst.txt

 1) Create initial condition file

-A python script for generating the initial condition file is already included in the directory (``create.py``)
+A python script for generating the initial condition file (``create.py``), a sample parameter file, and a configuration file (Config.sh) are already included in the directory.

 2. Compilation
 ======================================================